AwalaApp/specs/rs002-pki.md

 ### Parcel Delivery Authorization (PDA)

-Given private Endpoint A and Endpoint B, Endpoint A MAY instruct its gateway and its relaying gateway to accept parcels from Endpoint B by signing Endpoint B's certificate, which will result in a certificate called _Parcel Delivery Authorization_ (PDA).
-The endpoint and its gateways MUST refuse parcels where the sender certificate is not a valid PDA.
+Given private Endpoint A and Endpoint B, Endpoint A MAY instruct its gateway and its relaying gateway to accept parcels from Endpoint B by signing Endpoint B's certificate, which will result in a special endpoint certificate called _Parcel Delivery Authorization_ (PDA).

 The certification path of a PDA is formed of the following sequence (from end entity to root):

-1. Endpoint B's certificate, issued by Endpoint A.
+1. Endpoint B's certificate.
-1. Endpoint A's certificate, issued by its [gateway](#gateway-certificate).
+1. Endpoint A's certificate.
 1. Endpoint A's relaying gateway.
 1. Endpoint A's local gateway.

-Gateways MUST refuse PDAs whose issuing endpoint's _Common Name_ does not match that of the recipient of the parcel.
+When relaying parcels where the recipient is a private endpoint, gateways MUST refuse those where the certificate for the sender of the parcel was not issued by the target endpoint.
+In other words, the Common Name of the second certificate MUST match the recipient of the RAMF-serialized parcel.

 #### Rate Limiting Extension